andrew-lundy/hacking-with-swift/README.md

  ## Project14:
   ### * Another `SpriteKit` game!
 This time, I integrated `SKCropNode` and GCD to create a 'whack-a-mole' type game.
    * Introduced to `SKCropeNode` and used this to host multiple nodes and produce the effect of a child node going down into a parent node by integrating `SKAction` to actually show and hide the penguins.
    * Introduced to the power of `SKAction.sequence` in order to run a sequence of actions on a node.
 In this case - we implemented a delay, hid the penguin, and then set its `isVisible` property to `false`.

+ ## Project14:
+  ### * Use `LocalAuthentication` and the iOS Keychain to create a private text editor.
+  * Introduced to the `LocalAuthentication` framework and how to check for and use biometrics.
+  * Used the `Keychain Wrapper` framework to write and read data to and from the iOS Keychain.
+The framework can be found here: https://github.com/jrendel/SwiftKeychainWrapper.